-In commemoration of the 75th anniversary of the birth of Elvis Presley, author Roger Lee Hall's article about the early years of Elvis Presley was made available online.
+In 2010 for commemoration of the 75th anniversary of the birth of Elvis Presley, author Roger Lee Hall's article about the early years of Elvis Presley was made available online.

-Now that disc has been reissued in a revised 2nd edition (2012) playable on your computer, with 75 files in 10 folders including 30 audio files of music and commentary.
+That same year, the article was re-issued on a multimedia CD-ROM with 75 files in 10 folders including 30 audio files of music and commentary.

-Yet, even before his national television debut in January of 1956, Elvis had appeared in Cleveland in 1955 (the first time outside of the South).
-He was filmed for the still unreleased movie short about Bill Randle titled,
+Even before his national television debut on "Stage Show" in January of 1956, Elvis had appeared in Cleveland in 1955 (the first time outside of the South) where he was filmed for the still unreleased movie short about Bill Randle titled,

 The Pied Piper of Cleveland: